ajunjee-selvam/sql-challenge/README.md

 # sql-challenge
 This project is an example SQL analysis assignment where we are tasked as a new data engineer for Perlett-Hackard to design the tables to hold the employee data and answer questions about the data.

-Please see below for the contents of the 'EmployeeSQL' directory
+## Steps Included
+- data modelling and data engineering
+    - creating a table schemata for each of the 6 csv files and importing the data into SQL
+- data analysis
+    - generatiing queries in order to provide the requested info

+## Technologies Used
+- Postgres SQL
+- QuickDBD

+## 'EmployeeSQL' directory contents
 - 'data' folder
     - this contains the 6 csv files that were used to create the employee database in SQL
 - QuickDBD-export-ERD Sketch